jitendra-shrestha/DigiShop/README.md

     - Charts are shown on the basis of sales
     - Admin can manage the website
     - Admin can add remove the products
-    - Amdin can add product based on category
+    - Admin can add product based on category
   - Payment Integration
     - Esewa wallet is added